 Communication Features

 Seems obvious.
 You’d be surprised how many teams are communicating on separate apps for instant messaging and video calls, not to mention the phone and email.
 Not only is it not productive.
 It’s not always secure.
 But you don’t have to choose between one or the other.
 The best team communication tools provide text-based communication, voice and video on a single platform.
+It’s even better if they can be integrated with a project management tool.

 Private Team Network